javgh/bridgewalker/doc/api.md

 structure.
 All three of the following fields are present:

  * `btc`: The amount of bitcoins that will be sent out.
- * `usd_recipient`: The equivalent Euro amount for this Bitcoin payment.
+ * `usd_recipient`: The equivalent euro amount for this Bitcoin payment.
- * `usd_account`: The Euro amount which will be deducted from the user's account.
+ * `usd_account`: The euro amount which will be deducted from the user's account.
 So `usd_account` - `usd_recipient` is essential the fee the user is paying.